 And me, I am all too reminded of the coming end.
 Of season’s end.
 Of life’s end.
 My melancholic genes persuade me to contemplate those things whenever I get too high or dance too close to ecstasy.
 It puts a halt to my reverie in no uncertain terms.

 And I think.
 Of earth, now endlessly battered and beleaguered, deforested and commodified.
 Of ocean with its calcified coral cities now draped with suffocating algae.
 Of humankind in endless enmity with “the other.”
 Locked in ignorant borne hatred until their hearts transmogrify into icy granite.
-Of the cloaks of privilege I don each day sewn from skin and gender and religion and geography.
+Of the cloaks of privilege I don each day sewn from skin and gender and religion and geography and class.
 Of those beloved now gone from the sphere I inhabit.
 Some lost recently.
 Some lost long ago.
 Their faces bless me, haunt me, elude me.
 Fortunate, perhaps, to no longer be locked in this orbit of birth and destruction and rebirth and annihilation.

 Kenn Orphan 2017